 My keycard has stopped working, what do I do?

 Often keycards can be demagnetised.
-Take it down to reception and they will sort it out.
-You can buy a new key card in Smiles.
+Take it down to Reception and they will sort it out.
+If your key card is lost or broken, you can buy a new one at the Vending Machine behind Reception.

 What is my new address?

 NAME, ROOM (for example, NO. 85.15.02),TRINITY HALL, Dartry Road, Rathmines, Dublin 6.
 Post boxes are located behind reception.